Nuisance Species: Black Vulture

 producers for loss due to avian predators.
 Should you like to pursue compensation, please follow the instructions below:

 - Immediately contact your local Farm Service Agency (FSA) office to file a notice of loss and complete an application upon discovery of loss.

-- It is also recommended to take digital photos of the predation/injuries as soon as it is discovered.
+- It is also recommended to take digital photos of the predation/injuries as soon as they are discovered.

-- Provide documentation for proof of livestock to FSA (see Fact Sheet for acceptable documentation)
+- Provide documentation for proof of livestock to the FSA (see Fact Sheet for acceptable documentation)

-- Producers have 30 days to file a notice of loss, however, because of decomposition, it is best to file as soon as possible because a follow up on-site investigation may be necessary to be eligible for compensation.
+- Producers have 30 days to file a notice of loss, however because of decomposition it is best to file as soon as possible.
+A follow up on-site investigation may be necessary to be eligible for compensation.

 Farm Service Agency Disaster Assistance Livestock Indemnity Program [pdf]